CAST-genomics/panCT/docs/commands/complexity.rst

 Examples
 ~~~~~~~~
 By default, tab-separated output is written to standard out.

 .. code-block:: bash

   panct complexity tests/data/basic.gfa

 If your input graph is in the GBZ format, you may also use the :code:`--region` option to select a specific region of the graph in the coordinates of the reference genome.
-Eternally, this uses the gbz-base library to first subset the GBZ to a smaller GFA file.
+Internally, this uses the gbz-base library to first subset the GBZ to a smaller GFA file.

 .. code-block:: bash

   panct complexity --region chrTest:0-1 tests/data/basic.gbz

 You may also specify a list of regions as a BED file, instead.
 In this case, it might also be helpful to write output to a file.

 .. code-block:: bash

   panct complexity --out basic.tsv --region tests/data/basic.bed tests/data/basic.gbz